Spider Bite vs Bed Bug Bite

 Bed Bugs Bites

-Bites are generally harmless, but people who are allergic to bed bug saliva can develop welts, hives, and inflamed skin bumps that require medical attention to heal properly.
+Bites are generally harmless in terms of reaction, but people who are allergic to bed bug saliva can develop welts, hives, and inflamed skin bumps that require medical attention to heal properly.

 A bed bug infestation will not go away without treatment, so you must take steps immediately to amend the invasion and prevent future bites.